dnacombo/app-maxfilter/README.md

 # app-example-documentation

-1) Apply SSS MaxFilter on MEG data
+1) Apply SSS or tSSS MaxFilter on MEG data
 2) Reduce environmental noise
+3) Input files are:
+    * a MEG file in `.fif` format,
+    * an optional fine calibration file in `.dat`,
+    * an optional crosstalk compensation file in `.fif`
-3) Input file is a MEG file in .fif format, ouput file is a .fif MEG file after Maxwell filtering
+4) Ouput file is a `.fif` MEG file after Maxwell filtering

 ### Authors
 - [Aurore Bussalb](aurore.bussalb@icm-institute.org)